NetherXiaoYu/CloudTowerIDC/README-EN.md

 ## Environment
 - .htaccess support (If not change the rules to support, or else may lead to a data exportation)
-- PHP7.4 version(Official test environment, not a must)
+- PHP8.0 version(Official test environment, only for 3.0.2 version, not a must for any other version)
 - MySQL5.6.48 version(Official test environment, not a must)

 ## How to install